 Do you want more information about cardboard shredders?

 2. Use mono packaging

 A shipping box’s empty space often gets filled with filling- or buffer material to prevent a product from shifting inside a shipping box.
-For this, filling chips, bubble wrap, or air cushions often get used as a filling material.
+For this, filling chips, bubble wrap, packing peanuts, or air cushions often get used as a filling material.
 These materials are often made of plastics, but this makes the shipping packaging overall less circular and more susceptible for cross-contamination during the recycling process.